xiaoxiae/videos/06-edmonds-blossom/SCRIPT.md

 As the name suggests, augmenting paths can improve (or augment) the size of the current matching by switching the edges on the path.

-Is essentially the algorithm -- repeatedly look for augmenting paths and use them to improve the matching.

 One thing to note is that if a graph **doesn't** contain an augmenting path, then the matching **is** maximal.
 This ensures that we're done when we run out of augmenting paths.

+Given that a graph doesn't contain an augmenting path if and only if it is maximal, we've essentially formulated our algorithm -- repeatedly look for augmenting paths, until there are none left, at which point the matching is maximal.

 ---
 TREE PERFECT MATCHING
 ---

 # Tree
 First, let's think about how to find augmenting paths in a tree (a graph without cycles).
-This will be pretty straight-forward -- run a modified BFS from some exposed vertex until we find another one.
+This will be pretty straight-forward -- we'll run a modified BFS from exposed vertices.

-Initially, all are exposed, since the pairing is empty.
+Initially, every vertex is exposed, since the pairing is empty.

+We'll then pick one exposed vertex at random and run the BFS.
+If successful, it returns a path that we will alternate, improving the matching and repeating.

+Finally, once the matching cannot be improved, the algorithm terminates.

 ---
 GENERAL GRAPH MATCHING
 ---

-Let's consider a general graph to see why our previous approach doesn't quite work.
-If we were to run a BFS from this vertex,
+# Problem
+Let's consider a graph our algorithm won't quite work.
+Let's say we already found a partial matching and would like to further extend it.
+Running our algorithm here wouldn't work, since the augmenting path is longer than the shortest path and goes as follows.

+TODO: blossom

+What we could, however, do, is „compress“ this blossom TODO

 - introduce blossom
 - show that compressing it, finishing matching and uncompressing it doesn't break anything